juju/docs/src/en/developer-testing.md

 The `charm-tools` package contains a static charm analysis tool called `charm proof`.
 This tool checks the charm structure and gives Informational, Warning, and Error messages on potential issues with the charm structure.
-All charms should pass `charm proof` with Information messages only.
+To be in line with [Charm Store policy](./authors-charm-policy.html), all charms should pass `charm proof` with Information messages only.
-Warning or Error messages indicate a problem that should be fixed in the charm.
+Warning or Error messages indicate a problem in the charm and the automated tests will fail the `charm proof` step.

 ## Amulet

 While you can write tests in Bash or other languages, the [Amulet library](./tools-amulet.html) makes it easy to write tests in Python and is recommended.

 ## BundleTester